vedidev/android-store/README.md

 ## Debugging

-In order to debug android-store, set `StoreConfig.logDebug` to `true`.
+In order to debug android-store, set `SoomlaConfig.logDebug` to `true`.
 This will print all of _android-store's_ debugging messages to logcat.

 ## Storage & Meta-Data

-When you initialize _StoreController_, it automatically initializes two other classes: _StorageManager_ and _StoreInfo_. _StorageManager_ is the father of all storage related instances in your game.
+When you initialize _SoomlaStore_, it automatically initializes two other classes: _StorageManager_ and _StoreInfo_. _StorageManager_ is the father of all storage related instances in your game.
 Use it to access the balances of virtual currencies and virtual goods (usually, using their itemIds). _StoreInfo_ is the mother of all meta data information about your specific game.
 It is initialized with your implementation of `IStoreAssets` and you can use it to retrieve information about your specific game.
 We've also added _StoreInventory_ which is a utility class to help you do store related operations even easier.

 The on-device storage is encrypted and kept in a SQLite database.
 SOOMLA is preparing a cloud-based storage service that will allow this SQLite to be synced to a cloud-based repository that you'll define.